-Fees: In addition to laboratory fees, a deposit of \$5 for breakage is required in
+Fees: In addition to laboratory fees, a deposit of \$5 for breakage is required in each course.

 21-22.
 GENERAL INORGANIC CHEMISTRY.
-2 credits recitation,
+2 credits recitation, 2 credits laboratory each semester.

 A study of the basic facts and principles of chemistry, the occurrence, preparation, and properties of the elements.
 Production and properties of the more important compounds with emphasis on inorganic chemistry.
 Laboratory experiments illustrate the principles studied.
 No credit is given toward graduation for less than the full year's work.
 Lab. fee, \$10 each semester.